microsoft/vscode-docs/docs/editor/testing.md

 Learn more about [using and configuring Tasks](/docs/editor/tasks.md).

+> [!NOTE]
-> **Note**: Currently, tasks don't have special integration into VS Code's testing functionality, so running tests in a task won't update the user interface.
+> Currently, tasks don't have special integration into VS Code's testing functionality, so running tests in a task won't update the user interface.
 Individual testing extensions can provide specific test automation functionality that integrates in the UI.

 ## Test configuration settings